top of page

 by Arlie Hochschild

-Researching Strangers in Their Own Land: Anger and Mourning on the American Right, Hochschild spent time in rural Louisiana with some committed Republicans, and she "finds lives ripped apart by stagnant wages, a loss of home, an elusive American dream."
-A book that helps to understand some of the economic and emotional drivers behind early Trump support.
+Researching Strangers in Their Own Land: Anger and Mourning on the American Right, Hochschild spent time in rural Louisiana with some committed Republicans.
+This is a popular book but it's important to understand the criticisms some have made of it.

 by Ben Sasse